 Why would anyone borrow against their crypto holdings instead of just selling them outright?
 This comes back to the 10,000 BTC pizza argument where those who HODL crypto don’t want to sell and miss out on further gains, but they want to be able to use some of the money today.

-Currently only Luna and Ethereum are accepted collateral types, but support for more cryptocurrencies is on the way.
+bLUNA, bETH, wasAVAX and bATOM are accepted collateral types, and support for more cryptocurrencies is on the way.

-The average Loan-To-Deposit (LTD) ratio on the Anchor protocol is about 44% currently and the maximum leverage allowed is 60%.
-Remember that this is an average across the whole protocol and plenty of people do not borrow at all, whereas others max out.
+The average loan to value (LTV) ratio on the Anchor protocol is about 47% currently and the maximum leverage allowed is 60%.

 Yield Reserve Under Pressure

-On Dec 11, 2021, the yield reserve had about $78 million but it was only this high because back in July 2021, Terra Form Labs injected $70,000,000 UST into it because it was at risk of running dry at the time.
-The new yield reserve was projected to last 1.5 years, but deposit assets tripled in only a few months afterwards which drained reserves nearly to depletion.
+Back in July 2021, Terra Form Labs injected $70,000,000 UST into it because it was at risk of running dry at the time.
+The yield reserve was projected to last 1.5 years, but deposit assets tripled in only a few months afterwards which drained reserves nearly to depletion.
 Then Terra was forced to come up with another bailout solution on Feb 18, 2022 to the tune of $470,000,000!

 The following is the inflation supply schedule, which means that ANC token buyers are diluted every year that there are incentives and the price of the ANC token will face headwinds in the short term.
 Again as a UST holder, this is not your problem, but it is important to realize why borrowers are paying such an outsized interest rate and when that gravy train will start slowing down.

 The previous borrowing rates which made up a majority of their income was about 20%.
 Frankly, few people are going to borrow at a 20% rate and have to post 2x collateral for the privilege.
-Other platforms such as Nexo or Celsius allow you to choose your Loan-To-Value (LTV) ratio, but with 2x collateral, the rate is just under 9%.
+Other platforms such as Celsius, a technical Ponzi, or Nexo allow you to choose your Loan-To-Value (LTV) ratio, but with 2x collateral, the rate is just under 9%.
 MyConstant offers loans with a 1.5x collateral ratio where one can borrow $10,000 at 7% APR with $15,000 posted collateral.
-So it looks like a 7-9% rate is about where the market rate will be with 2x collateral.
+So it looks like a 7-9% rate is about where the market rate will clear with 2x collateral.